 Updating your kitchen doesn’t have to be expensive.
-It can actually be budget-friendly!
+It can be budget-friendly!
 When I wanted a new look for my kitchen, I skipped costly renovations.

 Instead, I decided to paint my kitchen cabinets.
 It was an easy, affordable project that made a big difference.